moby/moby/docs/extend/authorization.md

 are sent to the authorization plugin.
 Only those request/response bodies where the `Content-Type` is either `text/*` or `application/json` are sent.

-For commands that can potentially the hijack the HTTP connection (`HTTP Upgrade`), such as `exec`, the authorization plugin are only called for the initial HTTP requests.
+For commands that can potentially hijack the HTTP connection (`HTTP Upgrade`), such as `exec`, the authorization plugin is only called for the initial HTTP requests.
 Once the plugin approves the command, authorization is not applied to the rest of the flow.
 Specifically, the streaming data is not passed to the authorization plugins.
-For commands that return chunked HTTP response, such as `logs` and `events`, only the HTTP request are sent to the authorization plugins as well.
+For commands that return chunked HTTP response, such as `logs` and `events`, only the HTTP request is sent to the authorization plugins.

-During request/response processing, some authorization plugins flows might need to do additional queries to the Docker daemon.
+During request/response processing, some authorization flows might need to do additional queries to the Docker daemon.
 To complete such flows, plugins can call the daemon API similar to a regular user.
 To enable these additional queries, the plugin must provide the means for an administrator to